TiendaNube/api-docs/README.md

 * `X-Rate-Limit-Limit` : Total requests that can be done in a given period, in the case, the bucket size.
 * `X-Rate-Limit-Remaining` : Remaining requests to completely fill the bucket.
-* `X-Rate-Limit-Reset` : Remaining seconds to completely empty the bucket.
+* `X-Rate-Limit-Reset` : Remaining milliseconds to completely empty the bucket.

 Pagination
 ----------